Nitin-Panwar/Nitin-Panwar.github.io/_posts/2018-4-19-Text Classification using machine learning.md

 published: true
 ---

-___Supervised Text Classification__ The goal is to improve the category classification performance for a set of text posts.
+The goal is to improve the category classification performance for a set of text posts.
 The evaluation metric is the macro F1 score.

 __Micro F1 Score:__
 In Micro-average method, you sum up the individual true positives, false positives, and false negatives of the system for different sets and the apply them to get the statistics.